florinelef/but.sae105-6/README.md

 # Project description

-**All the information below has been made up for the sake of the project **.
+**All the information below has been made up for the sake of the project.**

 The aim of this project was to collect statistics on mobility within Samsung via surveys.
 It turned out that the travel patterns of the company's employees were very similar.
 We therefore created a companion website called "Samsung Mobility", offering a car-sharing system for Samsung employees, facilitating daily commuting.
 This approach is also ecological and economical.